vitobasso/html-scraper/doc/template-ref.md

 `select` `extract` `regex` are used in various parts of the template.

 ### select
-Finds html elements based on a css selector.
+Defines the css selector to find html elements.
-Scrapes the text contained directly in the html element.
-Nested elements are ignored.
+The text contained directly within the selected element will be scraped.
+Nested elements will be ignored.

 ### extract
-Scrapes from an html attribute rather than the inner text.
+Optionally defines an html attribute to scrape from rather than the inner text.

 ### regex
 Transforms the scraped text based on regex.
 Can be combined with [extract](#extract).

 ---
-**Example 1**: Scraping the price and image of an item from an e-commerce site.
+**Example 1**: Scraping the price and image of an product from being sold in a website.

 Input HTML:
 ```html